 Cable car was patented by Andrew Hallidie in 1871.
 San Francisco’s hilly terrain made transportation difficult for the horse-drawn carriages.
 Hallidie’s invention made life better for both people and horses.
 By 1920 most cities had changed to the cable car system.
 Children can learn more at: Cable Car.

 Ellen Church became the first woman flight attendant in 1930.
 The United Airlines employee flew from San Francisco, California, to Chicago, Illinois.
 The 20-hour flight stopped at numerous cities.
-Female flight attendants became more common, but they often had to help pilots, process luggage, or push airplanes into hangars.
+Female flight attendants soon became more common, but they often had to help pilots, process luggage, and push airplanes into hangars.
 Children could read a GREAT article about Church and early Sky Girls at: Ellen Church.

 Sierra Club was organized in 1892 in San Francisco, California.
 John Muir was the first president.
 Children could visit the group’s website at: http://www.sierraclub.org.